gongf05/machine-learning-mini-project/README.md

 ### * Student-Admission problem:
 This project predicts if the student will be admitted to a graduate school based on features, including GPA, GRE score, and undergraduate school ranks.
 We practice basic operations and techniques for general machine learning solutions..

+There are two solutions:
+* single layer model: there is only one output layer without any intermediate hidden layer.

+	-  see "student_admission_single_layer_model.ipynb"

+* multiple layer model: there is one hidden layer and one output layer.
+	- see "student_admission_multiple_layer_model.ipynb"